"There is only one defense -- a defense compounded of eternal vigilance, sound policies, and high courage"

 On April 11, 1955, John Foster Dulles addressed the Fifth Annual All-Jesuit Alumni Dinner:

-At the 1954 Geneva Conference, Dulles reportedly refused to shake hands with the first Premier of the People's Republic of China, Zhou Enlai, as he had been instrumental in consolidating control under Mao Zedong's Communist Party, whose policies resulted in an estimated 80 million deaths.
+At the 1954 Geneva Conference, Dulles reportedly refused to shake hands with the first Premier of the People's Republic of China, Zhou Enlai, as he had been instrumental in consolidating control and bringing about the persecutions under Mao Zedong's Communist Party which killed millions.

-John Foster Dulles called Communism as "Godless terrorism," stating at the Jesuit Alumni Dinner, April 11, 1955:
+John Foster Dulles referred to Communism as "godless terrorism," stating at the Jesuit Alumni Dinner, April 11, 1955:

 "Man, we read in the Holy Scriptures, was made a little lower than the angels.
 Should man now be made little higher than domesticated animals which serve the purpose of their human masters?"